P-G1977/Pure-Lift-Gyms/README.md

     * Gallery Page Mobile Wireframe - [Link Here](assets/docs/wireframe/mobile-gall-wire.png)

 The Wireframes have the full Navigation Bar on the Desktop and Tablet and a collapsed NavBar on the Mobile Wireframe.
 The Social Media Icons are on all Wireframes and shrink nicely on all screen sizes.
 The NavBar is bold and easy to read so I thought it would not be necessary for it to be the collapsed version on Tablet devices.

+## Features

+* Responsive on all device sizes.

+* Reviews from previous clients.

+* Links to social media accounts.

+* An About section with images and Fontawsome icons showing images of the Company.

+* Company newsletter available to request from footer.

+* An interactive map showing the exact location of the company.

+* A form for new users to fill and request more information about prices and discounts.

+* A Gallery section with more images and infomation about the company.

+## Technologies Used

+### Languages Used

+*